 There’s laughter, both nervous and excited.
 Some boasts of adventures past.
-A few connections being made, and the ‘what a small world’ stories that ensue.
+And a few connections are already being made as the ‘what a small world’ stories ensue.

 You’ve just landed in Fort Simpson and introductions are being made.
 Tomorrow, you will head out with this small group of strangers on a trip you always dreamed of making.

-You’re on the cusp of a week in the timeless, iconic and wholly unreal Nahanni.
+You’re on the cusp of the timeless, iconic and wholly unreal Nahanni.

 You hand over your bag and watch it disappear into a Twin Otter airplane.
 Before you know it, you are airborne and flying over the most spectacular landscape you’ve ever seen.